Technology

 What are AI content detectors?

-AI content detectors are tools that analyze text to figure out if it was written by a human or an AI system.
-The tools use algorithms to look at how words are used, how sentences are put together, and what the text actually means – and compare the text to large collections of known AI-generated and human-written content.
-This helps them spot telltale signs of AI.
+AI content detectors are tools that analyse text to figure out if it was written by a human or an AI system.
+They use algorithms to look at how words are used, how sentences are structured, and what the text means, comparing it to large datasets of known AI-generated and human-written content.

 Machine learning (ML)